Bimal194/URL_Shortner_API/README.md

  => API to shorten URLs.

- => I have use Node.js/Express/MongoDB to store the long, short and url code for each.
+ => It uses Node.js/Express/MongoDB to store the long, short and url code for each.